mumez/Historia/doc/Tutorial.md

 ### Important Notes

 - **Model IDs**: Each model must have a unique ID within the `ModelSpace`.
 This ID is used to identify and retrieve the model.
-- **Event-Driven Registration**: In a typical application, model registration is often performed through an event (e.g., `HsBankAccountCreated`).
+- **Event-Driven Registration**: In a typical application, model registration is often performed through an event (e.g., `HtBankAccountCreated`).
 For simplicity, this example omits the event-based registration process.
 - **Persistence**: The `ModelSpace` ensures that all registered models and their events are stored in a persistent repository, allowing for replay and recovery.

 By registering models to a `ModelSpace`, you gain full control over their lifecycle and state, enabling powerful features such as event replay and auditing.

 ## Defining Domain Actions to ModelSpace

-In this section, we will define domain-specific actions for the `HsBankAccountSpace`.
+In this section, we will define domain-specific actions for the `HtBankAccountSpace`.
 These actions allow you to interact with the `ModelSpace` to perform operations such as retrieving a balance, depositing money, and withdrawing money for specific accounts.

 ### Why Add Domain Actions?